 2, 3 or 4 Days in Athens Itinerary

-From eating classic Greek home cooking, mingling with the locals, and really getting to know the character and history of this city, this 2-4 day itinerary in Athens is full of history, fun, and delicious food.
+From eating classic Greek home cooking, mingling with the locals, and really getting to know the character and history of this city, this 2 to 4 day itinerary in Athens is full of history, fun, and delicious food.

 Day 1 – Acropolis & Ancient Athens

-The best way to begin any Athens itinerary is to enjoy a classic Greek breakfast.
+The best way to begin your time in Athens is to enjoy a classic Greek breakfast.
 Greek breakfast tends to be coffee of any sort, (although classic Greek coffee or “freddo” iced espresso tends to take reign) and a pie.

 Hop into any fourno (bakery) and grab the most appealing pie for you.
 I recommend either ham and cheese pie or bougatsa (a custard pastry!)

-The Acropolis museum is located directly below the Acropolis and offers some of the most impressive views of the Acropolis from below.
+The museum is located directly below the Acropolis and offers some of the most impressive views of the Acropolis from below.
+You can also see the Temple of Olympian Zeus nearby.

 The Acropolis is the hill rising above the city that was quite common in most towns and cities in ancient Greece.
-If you’re just spending 1 day in Athens, the Acropolis is a must-see during your stay.
+You can get an incredible view of Athens here.
+If you’re just spending 1 day in the Greek capital, the Acropolis is a must-see during your stay.

-The Acropolis hosts the Parthenon as well as some of the other most striking pieces of ancient Greece; the Propylaia, the Temple of Athena Nike, the Old Temple, and the Erechtheion among others.
+The Acropolis hosts the Parthenon as well as some of the other most striking pieces of ancient Greece; the Propylaia, the Temple of Athena Nike, Odeon of Herodes Atticus, the Old Temple, and the Erechtheion among others.

 Visits to the Acropolis are also divided into seasons.
 The summer season from April-October allows visitors between 8 AM-8 PM with the last entry at 7:30.
 The winter season is from November-March and closes earlier at 5:00 with the last entry at 4:30.